 At present it is unclear what the exact location of the terminal in

 Moscow was.
-Although it was meant to be in the Kremlin, close to the
+Although it was thought to be located in the Kremlin, close to the

 office of the Prime Minister, there are indications that it was instead

-opposite the Read Square at the Communist Party Headquarters .
+opposite the Red Square at the Communist Party Headquarters .